Advertisement

 List of Best Dribblers in Football History

 Picking the best dribblers was not an easy task for us.
-Everyone has their favorites; some might prefer Maradona, while for some it will be Messi.
+Everyone has their favourites; some might prefer Maradona, while for some it will be Messi.
 But these 10 players stood out from the rest.
-They all had one thing in common: they could make dribbling look easy.
+They all had one thing in common: they could make dribbling look easy when the ball was at their feet.

 Rank | Player | Country | Career Years |